LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

     usage: chain-expander [-nv] [-o] [-s service-name] [-u user-name] chain-name

+    options:
      -j,--json-output-mode     Outputs chain elements in JSON format.
-     -nv,--non-verbose         Enables the non verbose mode.
+     -nv,--non-verbose-mode    Enables the non verbose mode.
 Only the chain elements are displayed.
      -o,--optimization         Enables the optimized algorithm for opening long chains.
 This is not appropriate for short